MELATONIN Overview Information

 There is some interest in finding out whether melatonin might help with “secondary insomnia.”
 This is trouble sleeping that is related to other conditions such as Alzheimer’s disease; depression; schizophrenia; hospitalization; and “ICU syndrome,” sleep disturbances in the intensive care unit.
 Research to date suggests that melatonin might not help to reduce the time it takes to fall asleep in secondary insomnia, but it might improve sleep efficiency.

 - Reducing anxiety before surgery.
 Melatonin used under the tongue seems to be as effective in reducing anxiety before surgery as midazolam, a conventional medication.
 It also seems to have fewer side effects in some people.
+Taking melatonin by mouth also seems to reduce anxiety before surgery, although some conflicting evidence exists.

 Possibly Ineffective for: